cwalo/aaaudiofilesampler/README.md

 In use:

+See https://github.com/cwalo/PHENOM-RBA for a project utilizing this class.

 * Declare an instance of AAAudioFileSampler
 * Call ```loadAudioURLS:``` passing an array of audio file URLs
 * Call ```loadAUFilePlayers```